-So after a discussion with the new lessee, I setup a small gallery in the library area at the T.Nagar office.
+So I setup a small gallery in the library area at the T.Nagar building.
 The gallery (kind of a micro museum) contains

 - Early iMac

 - floppies, CDs